fireHedgehog/react-smtc-ui-utils/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-Currently this Lib is just partially finished, only got a "data table" and a "step util".
+Currently this Lib is just partially finished, only implement a "data table" and a "step util".
+Since this is only been using in my mini project, probably got some bug.

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/fireHedgehog/react-smtc-ui-utils